THakgvLO/satnac-openserve-project/README.md

 ## How to run locally (Windows)
 Note: adapt commands to exact scripts in this repo.

-1. Clone the repo
+1. Clone the repo:
    git clone <repo-url>
    cd SATNAC_Openserve_Prototype

-2. Create Python venv and install dependencies python -m venv .venv
+2. Create Python venv and install dependencies: python -m venv .venv
    .venv\Scripts\activate
    pip install -r requirements.txt

-3. Run data pipeline (example) python scripts/run_pipeline.py --input data/inputs --output results/

-4. Run dashboard (example)
+3. Run the automated script:
+   python run_all.py
-   python app/server.py
+   python run_all.py --serve --open-browser
-   # or
-   streamlit run app/dashboard.py

-Open http://localhost:5000 (or the port printed by the server) to view the interactive map.

 ## How to contribute
 - Fork the repo and open a pull request with a clear description of changes.